 How to make a Best Offer

-You can make a Best Offer on items where you see Make Offer below the Buy It Now price.
+You can make a Best Offer on listings that have a Make Offer button.

-Once you've found an item you want that accepts Best Offers, here’s how to make your offer:
+Once you’ve found an item you want to buy that accepts Best Offers, here’s how to make your offer:

 - Choose Make Offer.

 - Enter your offer.
-If you want to add any additional terms, you can add a message to the seller.
+If you like, you can add a message to the seller.

 - Select Review offer.

 - Review your information and select Submit offer.

 If you’ve added the item to your Watchlist, you can also select Make Best Offer next to the item in your Watchlist.